 “Whether you’re still lounging poolside in Los Angeles or rocking beanies on the streets of New York City, there’s a universal vibe shift from summer to fall, but light-bodied and chill-worthy reds are always a safe go-to,” says Coly Den Haan, owner of Vinovore, a wine shop that keeps women winemakers at the forefront.

 Chilled, light-bodied red wines, she says, are ideal for leaf-peeping picnics and holiday dishes alike (and of course, it’s more essential than ever to show our support to California wineries).
 Den Haan shares a perfect example: “Camins 2 Dreams makes a syrah blended from a few vintages that tight-rope walks the perfect line between big, juicy flavor and light, fresh elegance.”
-This syrah blend, made in Santa Ynez Valley by Native American winemaker Tara Gomez and Catalunya native Mireia Taribó (a wife-and-wife team), is a natural wine bursting with boysenberry and pepper notes.
+This syrah blend, made in Santa Ynez Valley by Native American winemaker Tara Gomez and Catalunya native Mireia Taribó (a wife-and-wife team), is a minimal-intervention wine bursting with boysenberry and pepper notes.
 It’s best sipped at a slight chill.

 “Aslina ‘Umsasane’ is a tasty Bordeaux blend from Ntsiki Biyela and is a perfect fall go-to,” says Den Haan.
 “Ntsiki is notably the first black female winemaker in South Africa and is really pushing the boundaries of what we perceive South African wine to be.
 I love how the rich, smokey, and peppery tones feel like that first fall fireplace you light to get cozy on a brisk night.
 Umsasane is also brightly layered with notes of mint, tomatoes, and fresh figs, reminding you [that] it’s not winter yet!”

 Sommelier and wine educator Brianne Cohen recommends Kenwood Vineyards’ 2016 blend of merlot, zinfandel, and syrah to keep you warm as the weather cools: “This wine is crafted from the vineyards on Jack London's historic ranch in Sonoma,” she tells The Spruce Eats.
-“This blend epitomizes a warming red—it's serving me plentiful red fruit plus a healthy dose of spiciness from the 18 months in mostly new oak.
+“This blend epitomizes a warming red—it's serving me plentiful red fruit plus a good dose of spiciness from the 18 months in mostly new oak.
 Grab this wine with a blanket and enjoy a cold fall night on the couch!”

 Reds aren’t the only wines to offer a warm, spiced hug in these trying, chilly times.
 Malek Amrani, winemaker and founder of The Vice Wine, details all the reasons to drink Viognier this season.
 “Viognier is a versatile, fun and complex varietal that makes a perfect pairing to many seasonal fall dishes and activities,” he shares. “[It’s] a full-bodied white wine with a lush and soft character, known for its pronounced natural aromas of tangerine, peach, dried apricot, and honeysuckle.”
 Amrani ferments and ages his Viognier in French oak, which imparts a toasty nuttiness along with notes of pumpkin seed and vanilla.